emreyoruk64/breast-cancer-prediction/README.md

-# Breast Cancer Detection Model
+# Breast Cancer Prediction Model

 This project uses **logistic regression** to predict whether a tumor is **benign or malignant** based on medical measurements.
 The dataset consists of **various medical features** used in breast cancer diagnosis.